GRESB’s mission is to enhance and protect shareholder value by assessing and empowering sustainability practices in the real asset sector.

 Investors use the ESG data and GRESB’s analytical tools to improve the sustainability performance of their investment portfolios, engage with managers and prepare for increasingly rigorous ESG obligations.

-More than 70 institutional and retail investors, including pension funds and insurance companies, use GRESB data and analytical tools to engage with investment managers to enhance and protect shareholder value.
-GRESB Investor Members collectively represent over USD 17 trillion in institutional capital.
+More than 75 institutional investors use GRESB data and analytical tools to engage with investment managers to enhance and protect shareholder value.
+GRESB Investor Members represent over USD 18 trillion in institutional capital.

 Given GRESB’s extensive market coverage, our members can apply a single, globally recognized ESG framework to all their real assets.